huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

 * `root_volume_size` - (Required, Int, ForceNew) Specifies the system disk size of the nodes.
 Changing this will create a new MapReduce cluster resource.

-* `data_volume_type` - (Optional, String, ForceNew) Specifies the data disk flavor of the nodes.
-Required if `data_volume_count` is not empty.
-Changing this will create a new MapReduce cluster resource.

-* `data_volume_size` - (Optional, Int, ForceNew) Specifies the data disk size of the nodes.
-Required if `data_volume_count` is not empty.
-Changing this will create a new MapReduce cluster resource.

-* `data_volume_count` - (Optional, Int, ForceNew) Specifies the data disk number of the nodes.
+* `data_volume_count` - (Required, Int, ForceNew) Specifies the data disk number of the nodes.
 The number configuration of each node are as follows:
   + master_nodes: 1.
   + analysis_core_nodes: minimum is one and the maximum is subject to the configuration of the corresponding flavor.